ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftAero.rst

 IAircraftAero
 =============

-.. py:class:: IAircraftAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftAero

    object

    Interface used to access the Aerodynamics options for the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftAero

 Overview
 --------